-Additionally, in conjunction with FAS 157-4, the FASB issued FAS 115-2 and FAS 124-2.
-The objective of the new guidance is to make impairment guidance more operational and to improve the presentation and disclosure of other-than-temporary impairments ("OTTI") on debt and equity securities in financial statements.
-This, too, was as a result of the SEC mark-to-market study mandated under the EESA.
+New guidance was provided to make impairment guidance more operational and to improve the presentation and disclosure of other-than-temporary impairments ("OTTI") on debt and equity securities, as well as beneficial interests in securitized financial assets, in financial statements.
+This was result of the SEC mark-to-market study mandated under the EESA.
 The SEC's recommendation was to "evaluate the need for modifications (or the elimination) of current OTTI guidance to provide for a more uniform system of impairment testing standards for financial instruments."
 The new guidance revises the OTTI evaluation methodology.
-Previously the analytical focus was on whether the entity had the "intent and ability to retain its investment in the debt security for a period of time sufficient to allow for any anticipated recovery in fair value."
-Now the focus is on whether the entity has the "intent to sell the debt security or, more likely than not, will be required to sell the debt security before its anticipated recovery."
-Further, the security is analyzed for credit loss (the difference between the present value of cash flows expected to be collected and the amortized cost basis).
-If the company does not intend to sell the debt security, nor will be required to sell the debt security before its anticipated in the statement to earnings, while the balance of impairment related to other factors will be recognized in Other Comprehensive Income ("OCI").
-If the company intends to sell the security before its anticipated recovery, the fact adjustment of earnings.
-FAS 115-2 and FAS 124-2 became effective for the Company on June 30, 2009.
-The adoption of these rules did not result in a cumulative effect adjustment to retained earnings in the period of adoption but changed the manner that the Company evaluates investment securities for other-than-temporary impairments.
+Previously, the analytical focus was on whether the entity had the "intent and ability to retain its investment in the debt security for a period of time sufficient to allow for any anticipated recovery in fair value."
+Now the focus is on whether the entity has the "intent to sell the debt security or, more likely than not, will be required to sell the debt security before recovery of its amortized cost basis."
+Further, the security is analyzed for credit losses (the difference between the present value of cash flows expected to be collected and the amortized cost basis).
+If the company does not intend to sell the debt security, nor will it be required to sell the debt security prior to its anticipated recovery, the credit loss, if any, will be recognized in the statement of earnings, while the security to sell the security of the company on June 30, 2009.
+The adoption of this standard did not result in a cumulative effect adjustment to retained earnings in the period of adoption but changed the manner that the Company evaluates investment securities for other-than-temporary impairments.